nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/FORMS_CONTROLLED_COMPONENT.md

 ### Provider Function to Save Animal

 Now it is time for you to save your animal.
-First, create a function in your provider to perform the fetch operation.
+Remember, we have already created a function in your provider to perform the fetch operation.

 ```js
 const addAnimal = animal => {